UWPCE-PythonCert/ProgrammingInPython/source/modules/Unicode.rst

   But there are a couple key points to remember:

-  * The primary people struggling were those that wrote (or wored with) libraries that had to deal with protocols that used both binary and text data in the same data stream.
+  * The primary people struggling were those that wrote (or worked with) libraries that had to deal with protocols that used both binary and text data in the same data stream.

   * As of Python 3.4 or so, the python string object had grown the features it needed to support even those ugly binary+text use cases.